SchmidtDSE/afscgap/inst/paper.md

 ## Common analysis
 Access to the API alone cannot support some investigations as the API provides "presence-only" data [@inport].
 Many types of analysis require information not just about where a species was present but also where it was not.
 For example, consider geohash-aggregated species catch per unit effort: while the presence-only dataset may provide a total weight or count for a species, the total area swept must include hauls in which the speices was not found [@geohash; @notebook].
 The `afscgap` Python package can, with memory efficiency, algorithmically infer those "zero catch" records.

-## General public accessibility
+## General accessibility
 Though the `afscgap` Python package makes GAP catch data more accessible to developers, the size and complexity of this dataset complicates comparative analysis between species, years, and/or geographic areas [@notebook].
-Without deep developer experience, it can be difficult to get started.
+Without deep developer experience, it may be difficult to get started even with scientific background.
 To address a broader audience, this project also offers a no-code visualization tool sitting on top of `afscgap` to begin investigations with CSV and Python code export as a bridge to further analysis.

 # Functions
 This project aims to improve accessibility of GAP catch data and offer inclusive approachable tools to kickstart analysis.